LucasDelfino92/morrowindsharp/setup.md

 # MGE XE and MWSE

 [**MGE XE**](https://www.nexusmods.com/morrowind/mods/41102?)
 The Morrowind Graphics Extender XE allows Morrowind to render distant views, scenery shadows, high quality shaders and other features.
+MGE XE supports and includes the latest **MWSE 2.1 beta**, so that the newest Lua-based mods work straight away.

 - Manually download the **MGE XE Installer** main file.
 - Extract the contents of the file and run the **MGE XE Installer.exe**.
 - When prompted to choose an install location, choose your Morrowind **Root** folder (**C:\Games\Morrowind**).
 - When installation has finished, uncheck both options and click **Finish**.

-MGE XE supports and includes the latest **MWSE 2.1 beta**, so that the newest Lua-based mods work straight away.

-When you first install MGE XE, it will automatically download the latest MWSE update.
-In the future, you will have to update MWSE yourself.
-Doing this is simple.

-- Run **MWSE-Update.exe** in **C:\Games\Morrowind**.
-- A window will open and close shortly after, having updated MWSE to the latest version.

-> Make it a habit to update MWSE whenever you play Morrowind, and particularly when you download recent mods which rely on MWSE.
-These may have been developed with the latest update in mind.

-As mentioned earlier, MGE XE allows for distant land generation.
-In other words, it lets you see beyond the game's fog, allowing for higher rendering distances.
-However, Morrowind wasn't designed with distant land in mind, which can lead to a handful of issues with certain in-game scenarios.
+Because Morrowind wasn't designed with distant land in mind, certain in-game scenarios which affect the landscape of Morrowind can cause annoying visual issues in the form of pop-ins or fade outs.
 This is where **distant static overrides** come into play: we can tell MGE XE to ignore standard distant land generation rules in order to account for these scenarios.

 [**abot Distant Static Overrides - Necro Edit**](https://drive.google.com/file/d/17G2uTaOjDJ9gUBwwIKZRtfvNWY5bZMXK/view?usp=sharing)
-abot's custom distant static overrides, which accounts for different stages of the Morrowind and Bloodmoon main quests, as well as certain quests which modify the game's landscape.
-Edited by Necrolesian to remove support for non-vanilla content.
+**Necrolesian**'s own edit of **abot**'s custom distant static overrides, which accounts for different stages of the Morrowind and Bloodmoon main quests, as well as certain quests which modify the game's landscape.
 - Extract the contents of the file to your Morrowind **Root** directory, overwriting when prompted.

+This file contemplates the following scenarios (in the order in which they appear in the file) which affect the landscape of Morrowind:

+- The completion of the Main Quest (:: MAIN QUEST).
+- The completion of Bloodmoon's Main Quest (:: BLOODMOON MAIN QUEST).
+- The progress and completion of Boethiah's Daedric Quest (:: BOETHIAH'S QUEST).
+- The completion of the Siege at Firemoth official plugin (:: FIREMOTH).
+- The completion of Raven Rock's construction (:: RAVEN ROCK).
+- The completion of the construction of each Great House Stronghold (:: GREAT HOUSE STRONGHOLDS).

+Using this file is simpler than it appears.
+When the time comes that you encounter any of those scenarios, simply look up the codes written between parenthesis (as seen above) on Morrowind\mge3\necro_distant_statics_override.ovr.
+Open the file in a text editor, and uncomment (by removing the ":" at the beginning of the line) and comment (by adding a ":" at the beginning of the line) the appropiate lines under each header.

 # Mod Organizer 2